ZaminSayan/ZaminSayan/README.md

 - 👀 I’m interested in Full Stack Development.
 - 🌱 I’m currently learning Full Stack Development.
 - 💞️ I’m looking to collaborate on RafBook Clone.
-- 📫 Reach me using Gmail.(mohamadzaminsayan@gmail.com)
+- 📫 Reach me using Gmail(mohamadzaminsayan@gmail.com) or Linkedin(Mohamad Zamin Sayan).

 <!---
 ZaminSayan/ZaminSayan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.